brem02/Udacity_Project_1/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ### Introduction
 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
 This is a project related to Udacity Azure DevOps nanodegree.
-It aims at deploying a policy, an image from a Packer template that will be used by Terraform.
+It aims at deploying a policy and an image from a Packer template that will be used by Terraform.
+This project will deploy a set number of virtual machines (default is 3) behind a load balancer, and set up all the other resources that need to be deployed for those virtual machines such as network security groups so the VM's are only accessible through the internal network, Virtual Networks, Subnets and Virtual Nics.

 ### Getting Started
 1. Clone this repository
 2. Create your infrastructure as code
 3. Update this README to reflect how someone would use your code.

 ### Dependencies